 Find out what two recent “Class Reps” have to say:

 Read Tony's bio

 I truly enjoyed my involvement as a Class Rep in the preparation of our 50th reunion celebration.
-At first, I will admit that I was uncomfortable with the idea of serving as a Class Rep, but working in close coordination with Bridgton’s Alumni Office, and with the encouragement of our classmates to get involved, it resulted in a very rewarding and memorable endeavor.
+At first, I will admit that I was uncomfortable with the idea of serving as a Class Rep, but working in close coordination with Bridgton’s Office of Institutional Advancement, and with the encouragement of our classmates to get involved, it resulted in a very rewarding and memorable endeavor.
 Reconnecting with classmates after 50 years is an incredible experience.
 In most correspondences, it seemed like no time had passed at all.
-For me, Bridgton was truly a ”˜life”changer’ and I am proud to have played a role in helping to bring our ’65 classmates together to celebrate this milestone year and occasion.
-We are already counting down to reunion”year #55! ~ Tony Chinappi ’65
+For me, Bridgton was truly a life changer, and I am proud to have played a role in helping to bring our ’65 classmates together to celebrate this milestone year and occasion.

 Tim Armour '67